TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson2.md

   about the population parameter.
 In order to test whether the coin is fair, we can use a sample of flips to test the null hypothesis that the proportion of heads in the population of potential flips is 0.5.
-If the sample data leads us to reject this hypothesis (p-value returned is less than a preselected cutoff like 0.05), we can conclude that the coin is not fair.
+If the sample data leads us to reject this null hypothesis (p-value returned is less than a preselected cutoff like 0.05), we can conclude that the coin is not fair.
 But we don't know if it is more likely to yield heads or tails, let alone what the actual probabilities are.
 As with the t-test, we could also